mememade-github/tractatus-dialogicus/README.md

 The system initializes with a pre-loaded logical inquiry based on **Ludwig Wittgenstein's Tractatus Logico-Philosophicus**.
 This dataset demonstrates the system's capability to parse metacognitive queries regarding its own existence ("What is your exterior?") and the ontological status of its logical operations.

+## 4. Future Horizons

+1.  **Recursive Observation of Symbols**: The "symbol string" itself must be re-observed; the LLM must treat the symbol string *per se* as a "State of Affairs" (*Sachverhalte*).
+2.  **Intrinsic Abstraction**: Abstraction capabilities are already inherent in the LLM.
+The process of handling these symbol strings must be "abstracted/generalized" within the learning process.
+3.  **Meta-Assignment**: It must be possible to "assign" symbol strings to that abstraction.
+If high-order meta-symbol strings can also be assigned—this becomes the foundation of formal logic intrinsic to the LLM.

 ---
 *Powered by Google GenAI SDK v1.34.0*